HyagoOliveira/AwaitableCoroutines/README.md

 # Awaitable Coroutines

-* Temporary solution to easily run Async code in Unity
+* Temporary solution to easily run Coroutines asynchronously.
 * Unity minimum version: **2019.3**
 * Current version: **0.1.0**
 * License: **MIT**

 ## Summary

-Currently, Unity **does not support** a proper way to run **async/await** code without using **Coroutines**.
+Currently, Unity **does not support** a proper way to run Coroutines asynchronously.

-This will change in the next [big update for the Unity .NET](https://blog.unity.com/technology/unity-and-net-whats-next#:~:text=Editor%20during%202024.-,Modernizing%20the%20Unity%20runtime,-.NET%20Standard%202.1) where asynchronous programing will improve significantly. <br/>
+This will change in the next [big update for the Unity .NET environment](https://blog.unity.com/technology/unity-and-net-whats-next#:~:text=Editor%20during%202024.-,Modernizing%20the%20Unity%20runtime,-.NET%20Standard%202.1) where asynchronous programing will be improved significantly. <br/>
-Until there, **this package provides a simple way to execute asynchronous code**.
+Until there, **this package provides a simple way to execute Coroutines asynchronous** and improve your code legibility.
 Use it until Unity provides the official solution.

 ## How To Use